LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Approach

 \subsection{Data Collection}

 { We selected four different types of materials for data collection, as illustrated in Fig.~\ref{fig:data_collection_blocks}.
-It is important to mention that we chose only standardized blocks without surface texture, and do not require specific sizes, as long as they fit the gripper.
+It is important to mention that we chose only standardized blocks without surface texture and do not require specific sizes, as long as they fit the gripper.
 By doing so, the data collection process is simplified. we show in Section~\ref{sec:exp} that our proposed network model can learn from these standardized blocks and generalize to other daily objects with different textures, sizes, shapes, and physical properties.}

-{ These blocks are used as grasped objects to capture tactile raw images.
+{ These blocks are used as grasped objects to capture raw tactile images.
 The tactile feedback of these blocks varies depending on their unique physical properties.
 As shown in Fig.~\ref{fig:data_collection_blocks}, we can see the differences in tactile feedback between these 4 blocks.}

-{The contact area of hard materials is smaller but more distinct, while the contact area of soft materials is larger but subtler.
+The contact area of hard materials is smaller but more distinct, while the contact area of soft materials is larger but subtler.
 This is because of the difference of the objects' stiffness.
-When objects with different stiffness are grasped under the same applied force, the deformation of the grasped objects and the resulting deformation on the GelSight surface will be different, which results in different tactile raw images.}
+When objects with different stiffness are grasped under the same applied force, the deformation of the grasped objects and the resulting deformation on the GelSight surface will be different, resulting in different raw tactile images.